“Just apply for a job! You know more than you think”

 Sarosh had no programming experience before he started the programme, but that did not stop him from applying.

 – I had no expectations when I started, more than that I wanted to learn about programming.
 And I really did!
-I have learned a lot of programming languages, and it is now much easier for me to learn a new one.
+I have learnt a lot of programming languages, and it is now also much easier for me to learn a new one.

 IT consultant and a master's degree

 – When I started working at CTK, I asked myself: “Am I really good enough?
 Do I know anything?”
 CTK has made me realize that you can do more than you think.
 After two years, I really think you can start working on CTK or similar.
-It can be a little nervous at first, but what you learn in the courses, and especially in the labs, is what you work with – but in varying degrees.
+You might feel a bit nervous in the beginning, but what you learn in the courses, and especially in the labs, is also what you work with – but in varying degrees.

 What do you work with?

-– I work at CTK's IT department.
-I have worked with Android development, but also iOS development, on one of CTK's biggest projects.
+– I work at CTK's IT Department.
+I have been working on Android development, but also iOS development, on one of CTK's biggest projects.
 You can choose if you want to work on one or more projects at the same time.